 In German, hefe means “yeast” and weizen translates to “wheat.”
 And it’s those two ingredients that typically define this style of ale.
 Pouring a cloudy, golden color with a thick foamy head from the wheat, hefeweizens also feature iconic banana, clove, bubblegum, and even black pepper aromas and notes from the yeast.

 As a whole, hefeweizens are an easy-drinking, refreshing beer.
-Whether you’re drinking them on a hot day in the summer or around a fire pit in the fall, hefeweizens are an under-the-radar style that shouldn’t be skipped.
+Whether you’re drinking them on a hot day in the summer or around a fire pit in the fall, hefeweizens are an under-the-radar style that you shouldn’t skip.

 A Brief History of Hefeweizens

 This history of hefeweizens has roots dating back hundreds of years in Germany.
 Originating in the 1520s in Bavaria, Germany, hefeweizens are a type of weissbier (“white beer”) also known as weizenbier (“wheat beer”).
-These beers actually stepped a bit outside of the bounds of the Reinheitsgebot, the Bavarian Purity Law which stated that beer could only be made with four ingredients: barley, hops, water, and yeast (apparently wheat did not count as barley!).
+These beers actually stepped a bit outside of the bounds of the Reinheitsgebot, the Bavarian Purity Law, which stated that brewers could only make beer with four ingredients: barley, hops, water, and yeast (apparently wheat did not count as barley!).

-Popularity of weizenbiers grew, but by the late 18th century traditional dark lagers had eclipsed the style.
-By 1812 only two breweries in Bavaria still made weizenbier and in 1856 the Wittelbachs sold their declining brewing rights to Georg I. Schneider; he became the first commoner granted the right to brew wheat beer.
-The brewery G. Schneider & Sohn started production of Schneider Weisse in September of 1872.
+The popularity of weizenbiers grew, but by the late 18th century, traditional dark lagers had eclipsed the style.
+By 1812 only two breweries in Bavaria still made weizenbier, and in 1856, the Wittelbachs sold their declining brewing rights to Georg I. Schneider; he became the first commoner granted the right to brew wheat beer.
+The brewery G. Schneider & Sohn started production of Schneider Weisse in September 1872.

 Today, G. Schneider & Sohn makes one of the most popular versions in the world along with German brewery Weihenstephaner, which calls itself the oldest brewery in the world.
 Brewed according to centuries-old traditions on the Weihenstephan hill, Hefeweissbier is an epitome of the German style, pouring golden-yellow with a fine head of white foam, smells of cloves, and refreshing, full-bodied yeasty banana flavor.

-Through it all this sturdy style persevered, eventually making its way to American in the late 20th century.
+Through it all, this sturdy style persevered, eventually making its way to America in the late 20th century.

 Hefeweizens Hitchhike to America